Sayog-Shendre/sayogshendre_2025/README.md

 N = 8 has 92 solutions

 Key Features

-✅ Complete Solutions: Finds all possible valid arrangements ✅ Efficient Backtracking: Prunes invalid paths early
+✅ Complete Solutions: Finds all possible valid arrangements of queens.

+✅ Efficient Backtracking: Prunes invalid paths early for optimized performance.

-✅ Scalable: Works for any N (tested up to N=9)
+✅ Scalable: Works for various values of N (tested up to N=9).

-✅ Clean Output: Formats solutions as required chess board representation ✅ Multiple Test Cases: Includes examples for N=1, N=4, and N=8
+✅ Clean Output: Formats solutions into readable chessboard representations.

+✅ Multiple Test Cases: Includes examples for N=1, N=4, and N=8.

 Implementation Details
 Data Structure

-Uses int[] queens where queens[i] = j means queen in row i is at column j This representation automatically eliminates row conflicts
+The solution uses an int[] queens array, where queens[i] = j signifies that the queen in row i is placed in column j.
+This representation inherently eliminates row conflicts.

 Conflict Detection
+Conflict detection is crucial for the backtracking algorithm.
+It primarily checks for column and diagonal conflicts:

-java// Column conflict: same column if (prevCol == col) return false;
+// Column conflict: same column if (prevCol == col) return false;

-// Diagonal conflict: slope = ±1
-if (Math.abs(i - row) == Math.abs(prevCol - col)) return false;
+// Diagonal conflict: slope = ±1 (checking both main and anti-diagonals) if (Math.abs(i - row) == Math.abs(prevCol - col)) return false;

 Board Generation
-Converts the internal integer array representation to the required string format with 'Q' for queens and '.' for empty spaces.
+After finding a valid queens array, it's converted into a List<String> format, where 'Q' represents a queen and '.' represents an empty space on the board.

 Constraints

-1 ≤ n ≤ 9 (as per problem requirements)
+1≤n≤9 (as per typical problem requirements)

-Returns all distinct solutions
+The solution returns all distinct valid arrangements.

-Solutions can be returned in any order
+Solutions can be returned in any order.

 Performance
-NSolutionsTime Complexity11O(1)42O(4!)892O(8!)9352O(9!)
+N

+Solutions

+Time Complexity

+1

+1

+O(1)

+4

+2

+O(4!)

+8

+92

+O(8!)

+9

+352

+O(9!)

 Contributing
 Feel free to submit issues and enhancement requests!
+Your contributions are welcome.

 License
 This project is open source and available under the MIT License.